micmejia/bible-dump/NKJV/Numbers/Num 33.md

 They moved from Etham and turned back to Pi Hahiroth, which _is_ east of Baal Zephon; and they camped near Migdol.

 ###### 8
-They departed [^a]from before Hahiroth and passed through the midst of the sea into the wilderness, went three days' journey in the Wilderness of Etham, and camped at Marah.
+They departed from before Hahiroth and passed through the midst of the sea into the wilderness, went three days' journey in the Wilderness of Etham, and camped at Marah.

 ###### 9
 They moved from Marah and came to Elim.
 At Elim _were_ twelve springs of water and seventy palm trees; so they camped there.